aacharlotte/MPI-Status-Prediction-Project/README.md

 4. Baseline Logistic regression model

 **Overall Comparisons:**
-- The tuned models have identical, very high macro recall+precision scores (~0.82).
-However, their accuracy is drastically lower (0.69 and 0.82 respectively) than the Random Forest's (0.90).
+- The tuned logistic regression model and decision tree have identical, very high macro recall+precision scores (~0.82).
+However, their accuracy is significantly lower (0.69 and 0.82 respectively) than the Random Forest's (0.90).
 - This difference suggests that the tuned LogReg and Decision Tree likely sacrificed performance on the majority class to boost performance on the minority class.
 This is a common outcome when using techniques like class_weight='balanced'.
 The Random Forest had a high performance on the minority class without sacrificing performance on the majority class.
 This clearly makes it the best performing model.
 - The Decision tree outcompetes the tuned LogReg model when it comes to overall accuracy.
 - The baseline LogReg is the poorest performer of all and highlights the importance of hyperparameter tuning.